cbrand/mdnsforwarder/README.md

 - `mdnsInterfaces`: list of interfaces which should route mdnstraffic between each other
 - `listeners`: Host/Port combination where unicast messages including mdns messages via UDP is expected
 - `targets`: The list of targets where MDNS traffic from the local interfaces should be forwarded to.
+- `skip_own_ip`: Defaults to `true`.
+If set to `false`, this will handle all messages which are also send by the own list and should only be used in special environments.

 ## Availability